narayana541996/Web-Page-Summarization/Readme.md

 Steps to install the extension:

+Note: This assumes that the latest version of the Google Chrome (complies with manifest version 3) is already installed.

-3) Go to the Customize and control options, which can be found at the top right corner of the window under close button.
+3) On chrome, go to the Customize and control options, which can be found at the top right corner of the window under close button.
 4) Go to more tools -> Extensions.
 5) Make sure that the 'Developer Mode' is turned on, in the top-right region of the window.
 6) Select 'Load Unpacked' and select the 'Extension' folder.